Robert Kazinsky: Career

-He adopted his grandfather’s surname “Kazinsky” when he began his acting career.
 Kazinsky appeared in Israeli television commercials before he started acting.
 He made his acting debut in 2005, when he had a guest role in an episode of the CBBC children's programme The Basil Brush Show, playing a character named Sven Garley.
 Kazinsky then got a role in Sky One's football drama series Dream Team, in which he played Casper Rose from late 2005 to 2006, when he was killed off towards the end of the ninth series, after he announced his intention to leave.

 Kazinsky next played Sean Slater in EastEnders; he made his first appearance on 22 August 2006.
 On 27 March 2007, Kazinsky was suspended from work on EastEnders for two months.
 A story in The People newspaper alleged that Kazinsky had bombarded a model with "obscene text messages and photographs."
 Kazinsky issued a statement apologising "for any offence caused and for bringing the show into disrepute".
 Kazinsky announced he would be leaving the show in October 2008 and made his last appearance in the show on 1 January 2009.
 On YouTube, Kazinsky was featured as the presenter in the EastEnders launch video when they launched their own video channel on the website.

 He made his film debut in 2012 when director George Lucas offered him a part in his World War II film Red Tails, in which Kazinsky plays a "pilot who has to adapt to being among African-American comrades."
 In October 2010, Kazinsky was cast in the film The Hobbit: An Unexpected Journey.
-He would have played Fili, a member of the Company of Dwarves, but in April 2011, Kazinsky resigned from the role due to personal reasons.
+He would have played Fili, a member of the Company of Dwarves, but in April 2011, Kazinsky resigned from the role for personal reasons.
 On 9 January 2011, he guest starred on the drama series Brothers & Sisters as Dr Rick Appleton.